-Advanced Data Recovery2024-06-04T13:58:45+00:00
+Advanced Data Recovery2026-03-06T10:18:28+00:00

 Loading...

-Advanced Data Recovery
+Data Clinic’s Advanced Data Recovery Services

-Recovering the Unrecoverable
+Recovering the Unrecoverable since 2002

 1. Hard Drives

 Hard disk drives are vulnerable to electronic failure, a sudden power failure, physical shock, contamination of the drive’s internal enclosure, wear and tear, corrosion or poorly manufactured platters and heads.
-Increasingly, we are seeing how poor manufacturing and cheaper materials are making the data recovery process more challenging.
+Increasingly, we are seeing how poor manufacturing and cheaper materials are making the advanced hard data recovery process more challenging.

-Data Clinic technicians are constantly developing new skills and processes to deal with problematic hard disk drive recoveries.
+Open hdd in Data Clinic labData Clinic technicians are constantly developing new skills and processes to deal with complex and advanced disk recovery scenarios.

 Our free fault diagnosis will tell us if the fault on your hard drive is logical or mechanical.
-We then send you the Evaluation Report that will tell you the exact costs and you can choose whether to go-ahead with the service or not.
-At this stage we can only see the top platter of your drive in any detail.
+We then send you the Evaluation Report that will tell you the exact costs, and you can choose whether to go ahead with the service or not.
+At this stage, we can only see the top platter of your drive in any detail.
 If we see contamination to the top platter, then you will be offered our Advanced Data Recovery Service.
-The cost of the service depends on the number of platters in your drive, whether you need parts and whether we’re successful or not.
+The cost of the service depends on the number of platters in your drive, whether you need parts, and whether we’re successful or not.

 “A typical HDD design consists of a spindle that holds flat circular disks, called platters, which hold the recorded data on both sides.
 The platters are made from a non-magnetic material, usually aluminium alloy, glass or ceramic and are mirror smooth.
 They are coated with a shallow layer of magnetic material typically 10–20 nanometre in depth, with an outer layer of carbon for protection.
 Information is written to and read from the platter as it rotates past the read/write heads at speeds varying from 4,200 to 15,000 rpm.
 The heads are positioned to float on a current of air produced by the fast rotation of the disks.
 The heads sit as close as 3 nanometres from the magnetic surface.
 The read/write heads detect and modify the magnetization of the material passing immediately under it.
 The arm that holds the heads can move from the centre to the edge and back up to 50 times per second.”